IMPLEMENTING . ASSESSING . AUDITING

 Assessments consist of testing and/or evaluation of system controls in an information system to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the requirements for the system.
 Assessors are usually subject matter experts attesting to an organization’s compliancy.
 Assessors may carry a variety of industry certifications and / or degrees, they may or may not be certified by a governing body.

 Certification verifies the correctness of applied compliance requirements and issues a certificate (proof) as to its correctness.
-Certifications are issued by the respective compliance regulatory committee upon the recommendation of an approved auditor.
-It is pertinent to execute due diligence when achieving industry compliance as not all regulations require a certification, but for those that do the authoritative body are very perspective regarding the requirements and approved auditors.
+Certifications are issued by the respective compliance regulatory committee or authorize certifying body upon the recommendation of an approved auditor.
+It is pertinent to execute due diligence when achieving industry compliance as not all regulations require a certification, but for those that do the authoritative body are very selective regarding the requirements and approved auditors.